 On my second attempt with this cake, I ended up using softened butter instead of melted butter with the cream cheese and was much happier with the results.

-For picture taking, this definitely isn’t the prettiest dessert.
-The cake looks more like a blob when you serve it on a plate, but boy does it taste good!
+For picture taking, this definitely isn’t the prettiest dessert when served on a plate, but boy does it taste good!

 Here’s how to make this recipe: